razor389/shadow-link/README.md

 - **`/src/storage`**: Message storage, proof verification, and message relay handling.
 - **`/src/crypto`**: Encryption and authentication functionality.
 - **`/src/utils`**: Helper functions and utilities shared across modules.

----

-## Blockchain-Based Incentives

-ShadowLink uses a blockchain to maintain a fair and robust incentive structure:

-- **Proof of Stake (PoS)**: Nodes stake tokens to participate in the network and earn hosting and relay rewards proportional to their stake and uptime.
-Slashing penalties discourage dishonest behavior.
-- **Proof of Retrievability (PoR)**: Nodes must submit cryptographic proofs showing they are hosting messages to receive incremental payments.
-- **Proof of Relay (PoRelay)**: Nodes must provide acknowledgments from subscribers to confirm message forwarding and claim subscription fees.

----

 ## Getting Started